mugiseyebrows/event-loop/README.rst

 ==================================================

-Eventloop uses any of: `pyuv` or `PySide2` or `PyQt5` installed in the system to provide uniform callback interface for filesystem events.
+Eventloop uses any of: `pyuv` or `PySide2` or `PyQt5` installed in the system to provide callback interface for filesystem events.
 And also timers.

 Package intended to be a building block for utility scripts for recompiling or pushing files or restarting tests.

 `pyuv` is used preferably as it's most efficient. `uv` is a library that powers nodejs event loop.
-Imagine you can `fs.watch` in python.
-No need to imagine, you can.

 Installing
 ==========